-Martin finally marries Louisa with Joe Penhale as best man though neither party has a parent present and Martin is irritated by the gate-crashers at the reception.
-The villagers club together for a night in an isolated but luxurious lodge for the honey-mooners - whose seclusion they enjoy though Bert drives off with their day clothes and luggage.
-Following a chimney fire the Ellinghams set out to find a phone but instead run into gun-wielding recluse Bellamy, whose life Martin saves after an accident.
-Back in the village Ruth is grateful to jack-of-all-trades Mike Pruddy who helps her out with advice for baby James after fixing her electrics following a power cut.
-However the dishevelled newly-weds still return to find everything in chaos.
+Martin finally marries Louisa, with Joe Penhale as best man; though, neither party has a parent present, and Martin is irritated by the gate-crashers at the reception.
+The villagers club together for a night in an isolated, but luxurious, lodge for the honeymooners -- whose seclusion they enjoy -- though, Bert drives off with their day clothes and luggage.
+Following a chimney fire, the Ellinghams set out to find a phone; but, instead, run into gun-wielding recluse Bellamy, whose life Martin saves after an accident.
+Back in the village, Ruth is grateful to jack-of-all-trades Mike Pruddy, who helps her out with advice for baby James, after fixing her electrics following a power cut.
+However, the disheveled newlyweds still return to find everything in chaos.

 9 September 2013

-With Louisa back at work the Ellinghams hire nanny Mel but she keeps scratching and when Martin tells her she has an infection caused by obesity she leaves.
-Fortunately Mike Pruddy steps into the breach, impressing Martin and allowing him to take Louisa to the school play.
-Here they meet chair of governors Dennis Dodd and his younger wife Karen and ask them to dinner.
-The dinner party is awkward as Martin believes Dennis is drunk and tells Louisa when they have to tend to baby James, unaware that their guests can hear them on the baby monitor.
-Whilst Morwenna inherits a house and takes Al in as her lodger Ruth is roped into doing a phone-in for local radio and takes a call from Joe Penhale, under an assumed name, worried that he has no friends.
-She advises him to be nice to everybody so he takes her at her word, reluctantly arresting Dennis, who has crashed his car.
-But when Dennis later has a fall Martin discovers that his slurred speech is due to his having Parkinson's Disease.
+With Louisa back at work, the Ellinghams hire nanny Mel; but, she keeps scratching; and, when Martin tells her she has an infection caused by obesity, she leaves.
+Fortunately, Mike Pruddy steps into the breach, impressing Martin and allowing him to take Louisa to the school play.
+Here, they meet chair of governors Dennis Dodd, and his younger wife Karen, and ask them to dinner.
+The dinner party is awkward, as Martin believes Dennis is drunk, and tells Louisa so when they have to tend to baby James, unaware that their guests can hear them on the baby monitor.
+Whilst Morwenna inherits a house and takes Al in as her lodger, Ruth is roped into doing a phone-in for local radio; and, takes a call from Joe Penhale, under an assumed name, worried that he has no friends.
+She advises him to be nice to everybody; so, he takes her at her word, reluctantly arresting Dennis, who has crashed his car.
+But, when Dennis later has a fall, Martin discovers that his slurred speech is due to his having Parkinson's Disease.

 16 September 2013